More than 60 experts, leading academics and representatives from governing bodies

 - Marcello Pellicciari, DISMI, University of Modena and Reggio Emilia

-- Patrizio Pelliccioni, Director of the Computer Science Division and Professor of Software Engineering, Gran Sasso Science Institute
+- Patrizio Pelliccioni, Director of Compute Science and Professor of Software Engineering, Gran Sasso Science Institute

-- Mario Pireddu, Associate Professor of Educational Technologies, University of Tuscia
+- Mario Pireddu, Associate Professor of Training Technologies, University of Tuscia

-- Giovanni Pirovano, Lecturer and Research Associate in Mechanical Industrial Systems, LIUC–Cattaneo University.
+- Giovanni Pirovano, Adjunct Professor and Research Collaborator in Industrial Mechanical Systems at LIUC – Cattaneo University.
 Coordinator of i-FAB.
-LIUC
+Liuc

 - Antonella Poggi, Associate Professor, Sapienza University of Rome

-- Andrea Porciello, Full Professor of Philosophy of Law, Department of Law, University of Catania
+- Andrea Porciello, Full Professor of Philosophy of Law at the Department of Law, University of Catania

-- Domenico Pratichizzo, IEEE Fellow, Vice-Rector for Technology Transfer, Full Professor of Optics and Robotics, University of Siena
+- Domenico Pratichizzo, IEEE Fellow – Vice-Rector for Technology Transfer, University of Siena – Professor of Robotics and Human-Robot Interaction, University of Siena

-- Barbara Re, Head of the Computer Science Degree Programmes, University of Camerino
+- Barbara Re, Head of Computer Science Degree Courses, University of Camerino

-- Diego Reforgiato Recupero, Full Professor, Scientific Disciplinary Area: Mathematical and Computer Sciences, University of Cagliari
+- Diego Reforgiato Recupero, Full Professor, Mathematical and Computer Sciences, University of Cagliari

 - Paolo Rocco, Full Professor, Coordinator of the Automation Section, Milan Polytechnic